freedomofpress/securedrop-builder/README.md

 ### 1. Sync the wheels locally

-Sync all of the latest wheels `make syncwheels`
+Sync all of the latest wheels `make fetch-wheels`

 ### 2. Create updated build-requirements.txt for the project